How To Dry Herbs and Flowers

 The only con to using this method is the fact that your colors fade or turn much darker than your original specimen.

 If you want true colors, this method may not be the best.
-Try using silica crystals.
+You can try using one of the additional methods below.

 Method For How To Air Dry

-• Gather up and bunch with a rubber band, hang them in a dry and warm place.
+• Gather up and bunch stems with a rubber band, and hang them in a dry and warm place.

 • Most of my items take several weeks to completely dry out.